You have no items in your shopping cart.

 Fruitiness, bitterness and pungency are the three positive attributes of fresh olive oil.
 Oils don’t have to have all three, and the attributes they do have should be balanced.
 Pasolivo’s oils are big and bold, so they’re a good example of fruity, bitter and pungent (peppery) oils.

 Light is very damaging to olive oil, as is heat.
 Oil can become defective from poor handling or processing of the fruit or from poor storage after bottling.
 Unlike wine, olive oil does not get better with age.
 It starts out at its most intense, and then softens over time until it finally turns.
 Your best bet is to keep your oil in a cool, dark place (and tin is an excellent choice for protection!)

 How Long Does Olive Oil Keep and How Should It Be Stored?

 Suggested use is within two years of the harvest date but lab results may dictate longer shelf life.
 Keep olive oil stored in a cool, dark place in tightly sealed containers.

 What Makes One Olive Oil Taste Different From Another?

-The two main elements in determining how an extra virgin oil taste are the varietals of olives used and the time of season when they were picked (early vs. late harvest, for example).
+The two main elements in determining how an EVOO taste are the varietals of olives used and the time of season when they were picked (early vs. late harvest, for example).
 But, as is the case with all of farming, nature impacts the flavor in many ways, from how much rain we get to how long the temperatures were above 90 degrees.

 Why Are Some Oils Cloudy, And Some Have Sediment On The Bottom Of The Tin?